 7. HOLLYWELL LANE & GREAT EASTERN STREET

-Two tube carriages coffered in graffiti by Sime and Wendy are perched on top of the building that sits on the corner of Hollywell Lane and Great Eastern Street.
+Two tube carriages covered in graffiti by Sime and Wendy are perched on top of the building that sits on the corner of Hollywell Lane and Great Eastern Street.

-The words “let’s adore and endure each other” are under the carriages on the Great Eastern Street side.
-Painted by Stephen Powers, it’s one of the most famous and loved street art pieces in London.
+The words “Let’s adore and endure each other” are under the carriages on the Great Eastern Street side.
+Painted by Stephen Powers, it’s one of London’s most famous and loved street art pieces.

-Below are four advertising boardings that regularly rotate with different street art.
+There are four advertising boards below that regularly rotate with different street art.

 8. BULL IN A CHINA SHOP

 Otto Schade usually communicates anti-war themes with his trademark ribbon style.
-Painting in Shoreditch over the years he has earned the name Osch.
+Painting in Shoreditch, he has earned the name Osch over the years.

 9. BRAITHWAITE STREET

-On our last trip to Shoreditch, a girl with a large afro had been replaced by a portrait of a gentleman named Mally looking dapper in a bow tie.
+On our last trip to Shoreditch, a girl with a large afro was replaced by a portrait of a gentleman named Mally, who was looking dapper in a bow tie.

 10. EBOR STREET

-Ebor Street has some large, long walls making it perfect for big pieces of Shoreditch Street art.
+Ebor Street has some large, long walls, which makes it perfect for big pieces of Shoreditch Street art.

-For the last couple of years, David Speed has had a large portrait on the corner.
+David Speed has had a large portrait on the corner for the last couple of years.
 It was recently replaced in 2024.
 You can see both versions in the photos below.

 Typography artist Ben Eine’s 45-metre-long multi-coloured mural “I DON’T WANT TO BE LIKE THIS ANYMORE” dominates the other side of the street.